tapfortap/AdobeAir/README.md

 7. Check the box under the `Package` column
 8. Add the `android.permission.INTERNET` to your `app.xml`
 9. Add the `android.permission.ACCESS_NETWORK_STATE` to your `app.xml`
-10. Include the `com.tapfortap.TapForTapActivity` in the `app.xml`
+10. Include the activity `com.tapfortap.TapForTapActivity` in the `app.xml`

-### Command Line or Ant
+### Setup building with the Command Line or Ant
-1. Add the option `extDir` giving it the path where `tapfortap.ane` is.
+1. Add the option `-extDir` givint it the path to the folder to where `tapfortap.ane` is located.

 Congratulations, you are done.
-We said it was easy!
+You should now be able to call into the Tap for Tap library and begin displaying ads.

 ## API Documentation
 The ActionScript API lets you create and remove Tap for Tap ad views,